Queen of Blood: Development

+Casting

 Czech actor Florence Marly was a personal friend of Harrington.
 He later said that he had to fight with Roger Corman in order to hire her "because she was an older woman.
 I'm sure he had some bimbo in mind, you know?
 So I fought for Marley because I felt she had the required exotic quality that would work in the role."
+Harrington wrote if he had cast "a sexy young floozy in the part... it would have become just another run-of-the- mill sci-fi exploitation film.
+Fortunately, I won Roger over to my cause, perhaps because I was so determined and enthusiastic.
+I turned out to be right in my hunch.
+Florence was wonderful in the nonspeaking part—eerie, intense, and otherworldly."

-Harrington also said Dennis Hopper "was like a part of my little team by then", so he also agreed to appear.
+Harrington also said Dennis Hopper, who had been in Night Tide "was like a part of my little team by then" so he also agreed to appear in the movie.
+He said star John Saxon "conveyed sincerity and kindness."

 Shooting

 The film was shot at Major Studios in downtown Los Angeles, shortly before they were bought by Robert Aldrich.
+Curtis recalled "we were shooting long, long hours, non union, fending off union representatives who had found out where we were and were threatening us and everything."

 John Saxon later claimed that Gene Corman had more to do with Queen of Blood than Roger.
 Saxon estimated that his scenes were shot in seven to eight days and that Dennis Hopper "was trying very hard to keep a straight face throughout" during the making of the film.
 He added in another interview, "I took it seriously, at least while on camera; Dennis had a hard time doing even that."

 Harrington said the film was shot in six days.
 He was able to do this because the shoot was non-union and meant the crew would work long hours, sometimes until two in the morning.
+He says two set designers recommended by Roger Corman failed to prepare the set properly in time.

 "Basil Rathbone had one day (on the set)", added Saxon.
 "He came on and he was a very, very distinguished gentleman.
 He did his scene.
 But he got annoyed, because they didn't get the sound right on his first take, and they asked him to come back.
 He dressed down the director."

 Basil Rathbone was paid $1,500 to act for a day and a half on Queen of Blood, and $1,500 for half a day on Voyage to the Prehistoric Planet (1965), another film that incorporated Russian film footage.